unfoldingWord/uw-content-validation/src/components/file-check/README.md

       <FileCheck
         // Specifying extractLength and maximumSimilarMessages is just to show off options
-        //  -- those fields are not necessary (or normal) here
+        //  -- those fields are not necessary (or normal) here extractLength="13" // Default is 10
-        // The location field appears in check messages to help the user locate the issue extractLength="13"
         maximumSimilarMessages="2"
-        location="from file-check/README.md"
+        // The location field appears in check messages to help the user locate the issue location="set in file-check/README.md"
       />

     </FileContextProvider>